 The effect of matrix constituents on lead uptake by the Pb Resin is similar to that for strontium on the Sr Resin.
 In Figure 4 it can be seen that calcium and sodium have little or no effect on Pb uptake even at concentrations up to 1M.
 Potassium does reduce Pb uptake as its concentration increases.
 Fortunately the retention of Pb on the Pb Resin is sufficiently high that methods can accommodate up to 1M potassium before the k’ of Pb drops below 100.

+While the uptake of Pb on Pb Resin is maximized in nitric acid, it is possible to load Pb on the resin from HCl.
 Figure 5 shows a comparison of the uptake curves for Pb from nitric and hydrochloric acid.
 Above 0.1M there is a divergence in the curves, with the nitric acid curve heading higher.
 There is still adequate retention from HCl at concentrations up to 1M.
 Above this HCl concentration, the retention of Pb drops off steeply.
 Vajda, et al. (VN195)published an HCl uptake curve for Pb on Sr Resin that corresponds to this behavior.
-Vajda reported a method for lead and polonium that allowed Pb to be stripped with 6M HCl.
+Vajda reported a method for the separation of lead and polonium on Sr Resin, where Pb is stripped with 6M HCl.
 By analogy, this should be possible with Pb Resin as well.

-Source for all published data: Horwitz, E.P.; Gale, N.H.; et al, A Lead-Selective Extraction Chromatographic Resin and Its Application to the Isolation of Lead from Geological Samples, Analytica Chimica Acta, Vol. 292, pp. 263-273(1994)
+1) Horwitz, E.P.; Gale, N.H.; et al, A Lead-Selective Extraction Chromatographic Resin and Its Application to the Isolation of Lead from Geological Samples, Analytica Chimica Acta, Vol. 292, pp. 263-273(1994).